-I’ll tell you about how I returned to university at the age of 35 and overcame bad study habits and procrastination to achieve a Ph.D., to go with my First Class Honor’s Master’s thesis.
+I’ll tell you how my obsession with habits stated.
+I returned to university at the age of 35 and overcame a sense of failure, bad study habits and procrastination to achieve a PhD.
+It helps majoring in psychology.

 I’ll tell you about how I was both bullied and a bully.
 I’ll tell you what the sex therapist said to me on our way to a burlesque show.
 I’ll tell you about the horror of discovering that I’m a control freak.
 I’ll tell you what it’s like being in control freak recovery.